 For most parents and caregivers who experience Empty Nest Syndrome, it triggers the grieving process.
-This is more often experienced by parents, typically mothers, whose primary life responsibility is care for their children.
+This is more often experienced by parents whose primary life responsibility is caring for their children.

-It can be compounded if there are other life events happening concurrently such as retirement, menopause, or divorce.
-They have spent their days making meals, acting as chauffeur for all of the kids’ activities, and then spent countless hours attending games, plays, and school functions.
-The parent whose life revolves around the lives of their off spring will definitely have emotions tied to the child leaving home.
+It can be compounded if there are other life events happening concurrently, such as retirement, menopause, or divorce.
+They have spent their days making meals, acting as chauffeur for all of the kids’ activities, and spending countless hours attending games, plays, and school functions.
+The parent whose life revolves around the lives of their offspring will definitely have emotions tied to the child leaving home.

 Again, the degree that a parent experiences this grief and emotional distress varies from one parent to the next.
 The more the parent is heavily involved in their child’s life and activities, to the exclusion of their own activities, the more that the parent will likely experience emotional turmoil, distress, and grief.

 For some parents, they now have a gaping hole in their life.
 They no longer are needed to go to sporting activities, help with homework, or cook nightly meals for their kids.
 For the parents who are heavily involved in their kids’ lives, this gaping hole needs some filling.

 However, it can’t just be filled with meaningless activity.
 Parents need to pursue new interests or pick up an interest that they had previously.
 The more the activity feels meaningful to the individual, the more the void of the children being grown and gone can be filled.